2021 Commencement Information

 M.A .& Ph.D., Education, UC Santa Barbara

-Professor Lauren Swanson earned her Ph.D. in education from UC Santa Barbara with specializations in teacher education/professional development and science education.
-Her primary research interests focus on teaching and learning in STEM classrooms, particularly the experiences of culturally and linguistically diverse students in such settings.
-Swanson began her career in education in the Los Angeles area, teaching high school science and working with practicing and pre-service teachers through professional development teacher training programs.
-She served as a Science Content Supervisor in UC Santa Barbara’s Teacher Education Program.
+Professor Lauren Swanson began her career in education in Los Angeles, teaching high school science and providing professional development to other educators.
+She earned her Ph.D in education from UC Santa Barbara with specialization in teacher education/professional development and science education.
+Her research focuses on teaching and learning in STEM classrooms, particularly the experiences of culturally and linguistically diverse students in such settings.
+Dr. Swanson continues to be actively involved in local K-12 schools through her research, professional development, and outreach.

 Harlow, D., Nylund-Gibson, K., Swanson, L., Truxler, A., (2011).
 “Using Latent Class Analysis to understand students’ responses to the question, ‘What is a Day?’.”
 Science Education, 95 (3), 477-496.